 Human Rights Organizations Demand Law Enforcement Stop the Super Bowl Raids

-The following statement is gaining signers ahead of Super Bowl LVII in Glendale, Arizona:
+The following statement was sent out before Super Bowl LVII in Glendale, Arizona:

 Human Rights Advocates Demand Law Enforcement Stop the Super Bowl Raids!
 Sex workers, allies and activists across Arizona are calling foul on Gov. Doug Ducey’s announcement of a statewide media campaign to fight sex trafficking in advance of Super Bowl LVII in Glendale this February.